ARM-software/ebbr/source/chapter2-uefi.rst

 .. [#FMPNote] The `UpdateCapsule()` runtime service is expected to be suitable for use by generic firmware update services like fwupd and Windows Update.
-   Both fwupd and Windows Update read the ESRT table to determine what firmware can be updated, and use an EFI helper application to call `UpdateCapsule()` before `ExitBootServices()` is called.
+   Both fwupd and Windows Update read the ESRT to determine what firmware can be updated, and use an EFI helper application to call `UpdateCapsule()` before `ExitBootServices()` is called.